kyverno/website/content/en/docs/Writing policies/exceptions.md

 ---
-title: Exceptions
+title: Policy Exceptions
+description: >
-description: Create an exception to an existing policy using a PolicyException.
+  Create an exception to an existing policy using a PolicyException.
-weight: 65
+weight: 80
 ---

 {{% alert title="Warning" color="warning" %}}